zievathustra/uu-rdms-harvest/README.md

 ## Scheduling

 ### Linux
 Use [crontab](https://tecadmin.net/crontab-in-linux-with-20-examples-of-cron-schedule/) to schedule a cron job to run the script at intervals.
-Define the crontab parameters in e text file and add the job to the cron list a terminal window as follows.
+Define the crontab parameters in a text file and add the job to the cron list a terminal window as follows.
+Please observe using sudo if the script needs to run with root privileges.
 ```
-crontab <filename>
+[sudo] crontab [-u username] <filename>
 ```
 List the currently active cron jobs in a terminal window using
 ```